rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 You guessed: 5
 ```

-Great!
+You should get different random numbers, and they should all be between 1 and
+100. Great job!
 Next up: comparing our guess to the secret number.

 # Comparing guesses

 Now that we’ve got user input, let’s compare our guess to the secret number.
-Here’s our next step, though it doesn’t quite compile yet:
+Here’s part of our next step.
+It won't quite compile yet though:

 ```rust,ignore
 extern crate rand;